 Kate Manning, Sales and Marketing Director

 I started in children’s books on the shop floor at Waterstones in 1997 and then in early 2001 moved into publishing as the sales assistant at Transworld (about ten months before it merged with RHCB).
-After working my way up to Key Account Manger (which included standing on a rooftop in Oxford with Philip Pullman) I moved to Macmillan just as The Gruffalo’s Child was published (first time I worked with Benton).
+After working my way up to Key Account Manager (which included standing on a rooftop in Oxford with Philip Pullman) I moved to Macmillan just as The Gruffalo’s Child was published.
 I then moved to S&S as Sales Director, working on lots of fabulous things including Spiderwick and Aliens Love Underpants.
-I then (I have moved about a bit) went to HarperCollins for four years (second time working with Benton) and saw the launch of Walliams.
+I then (I have moved about a bit) went to HarperCollins for four years and saw the launch of David Walliams.
 I now feel I’ve finally settled down at Hot Key and I’m making myself very much at home.
-For the first time I have plants in my office, framed pictures that aren’t from our books (although they will be added) and, of course, Reg.
-And Benton.
-Again.
+For the first time I have plants in my office, framed pictures, a nice lamp and, of course, Reg.

 Cait Davies, Sales and Marketing Executive